 We have filed a Registration Statement on Form 10 with the SEC with respect to the shares of our common stock being distributed as contemplated by this Information Statement.
 This Information Statement is a part of, and does not contain all of the information set forth in, the Registration Statement and the exhibits and schedules to the Registration Statement.
 For further information with respect to our company and our common stock, please refer to the Registration Statement, including its exhibits and schedules.
-Statements made in this Information Statement relating to any contract or other document are not necessarily complete, and you should refer to the exhibits attached to the Registration Statement, including its exhibits and schedules, at the SEC's public reference room, located at 100 F Street, N.E., Washington, D.C.
+Statements made in this Information Statement relating to any contract or other document are not necessarily complete, and you should refer to the exhibits attached to the Registration Statement for copies of the actual contract or document.
+You may review a copy of the Registration Statement, including its exhibits and schedules, at the SEC's public reference room, located at 100 F Street, N.E., Washington, D.C.
 20549, as well as on the Internet website maintained by the SEC at www.sec.gov.
 Please call the SEC at 1-800-SEC-0330 for more information on the public reference room.
-Information contained on any website referenced in this Information Statement does not and will not constitute a part of this Information Statement or the Registration Statement or Form 10 of which this Information Statement is a part.
+Information contained on any website referenced in this Information Statement does not and will not constitute a part of this Information Statement or the Registration Statement on Form 10 of which this Information Statement is a part.